 Case history #1

-A 35-year-old man is brought to the Ebola screening centre in Liberia with a 3-day history of diarrhoea, vomiting, and fever.
-He reports that he attended the funeral of a nurse who died from Ebola virus infection 2 weeks ago.
+A 35-year-old man is brought to the Ebola screening centre in the Democratic Republic of the Congo (DRC) with a 3-day history of diarrhoea, vomiting, and fever.
+He reports that he attended the funeral of a family member who died from Ebola virus infection 2 weeks ago.
 He developed dysphagia and hiccups 24 hours ago, but had been eating normally until then.
 He has no symptoms of bleeding.
 On examination, he is found to have mild conjunctival injection, a faint maculopapular rash over his trunk, mild epigastric tenderness, and hepatomegaly.
 His vital signs on admission are a temperature of 38.3°C, heart rate 100 bpm, blood pressure 115/62 mmHg, respiratory rate 25 breaths per minute, and oxygen saturation 99%.

 Case history #2